brinnaebent/cgmquantify/Paper/paper.md

 to Medtronic and Abbott.
 We are exploring methods to incorporate food logs into visualizations of CGM data.

 # Code Availability
-cgmquantify is available on the Python Package Index https://pypi.org/project/cgmquantify/ and the source code on
-GitHub: https://github.com/Big-Ideas-Lab/cgmquantify.
-We encourage others to expand on our ideas and contribute their own glucose and glucose variability metrics to cgmquantify.
+The cgmquantify python package is available under the Python Package Index (PyPI) (https://pypi.org/project/cgmquantify/).
+Source code can be found at https://github.com/DigitalBiomarkerDiscoveryPipeline/cgmquantify.
+The cgmquantify R package is available in the Comprehensive R Archive Network (CRAN) (https://cran.r-project.org/web/packages/cgmquantify/index.html) and source code can be found at https://github.com/DigitalBiomarkerDiscoveryPipeline/cgmquantify-R. We encourage others to expand on our ideas and contribute their own glucose and glucose variability metrics to cgmquantify.
 We have documentation for contributing available in our User Guide.

 # Acknowledgements
 Brinnae Bent is funded through the Duke Forge Predoctoral Fellowship.
 This study was funded in part by Duke MedX.